ai-saleh/internet-sales-analytics/README.md

 **Tables**: `FactInternetSales` (transaction data)

-**Note**: Data filtered for last 24 months of sales activity to support current analysis requirements and align with business reporting needs.
-Includes key relationships to customer, product, and date dimensions.
+*Note: Data filtered for last 24 months of sales activity to support current analysis requirements and align with business reporting needs.
+Includes key relationships to customer, product, and date dimensions.*

 **Query**:
 ```sql